OPUS-CDS and Coordinator

 9. We are opening a new school next year.
 How do we get a CDS code?

 A new County-District-School (CDS) code for a traditional school (non-charter) may be requested no more than nine months prior to a school's opening date; for a charter school, no more than twelve months prior to a school's opening date.
-To request a CDS code for a new school, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) ( (DOC; Revised 21-May-2013) and submit the application along with board minutes showing approval of the formation and establishment of the school and other documents that verify the operation of the school: for example, a proposed budget, acquisition/designation of facilities, and staff appointments.
+To request a CDS code for a new school, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and submit the application along with board minutes showing approval of the formation and establishment of the school and other documents that verify the operation of the school: For example, documents might include a proposed budget, acquisition/designation of facilities, and staff appointments.
 Please review the CDE’s Definition of a School [http://www.cde.ca.gov/ds/si/ds/dos.asp] to ensure that the proposed new school meets the requirements for receiving a CDS code.

 Please contact the Educational Options Office to discuss the requirements for opening an educational options school.
 For contact information and additional resources, please visit the Educational Options [http://www.cde.ca.gov/sp/eo/] Web page.
 If the school meets the requirements, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and submit it along with the required information to our office.
 Approval from the Educational Options’ Office is required before a new CDS code will be issued.